-Christians are not made "partakers" of the Holy Ghost but have received Him in all His fullness and He indwells every Christian, something that is not true of the Tribulation saint.
+Christians are not made "partakers" of the Holy Ghost but have received Him in all His fullness and He indwells every Christian at their new birth, something that is not true of the Tribulation saint.
+This shows that doctrinally, this is not directed toward Church Age Christians.